StevenBlack/vocab/million-dollar-words.md

 ### bisextile
 A good deal more mundane than bisexual, this word refers to events that fall on February 29, the extra day of a leap year.
 If you have a bisextile birthday, you'll age only 25 years each century.
-Pronounced BYE-SEX- TLLL.
 You may not use this word often, but when you do, you'll feel great.

 ### bivouac